nus-cs2103-AY2122S1/ip/docs/README.md

 ## Usage

+Keywords to be substituted by your own details are written in BLOCK_LETTERS.

+You should write any dates in YYYY-MM-DD format, where YYYY is the year in four digits, MM is the month in two digits, and DD is the date in two digits.

 ### `list` - List all tasks

 You can list all tasks currently stored in BTDuke with the `list` command.